drivelling-spinel/VSBCMI/HOWTO/games-howto.md

 Black Zone does not work with currently released version of `HDPMI32I.EXE` and needs a special build, posted by the maintainer in [this issue discussion](https://github.com/Baron-von-Riedesel/VSBHDA/issues/54).
 With this version of DOS extender, VSBCMI also needs to be started with options `/OPL0 /CF1 /DF10` (i.e. with FM port forwarding) _or_ `/OPL1 /CF1` (i.e. with software FM emulation).
 While this allows playing the game with sound and music, __a lot__ can be done to improve how the game sounds.
 See [this fan site](https://black-zone-shrine.vercel.app) for details.

+### Electro Man

+If crashes or loss of keyboard control is observed after some time spent playing (also even without VSBCMI loaded), switching from FreeDOS to MS-DOS may help.
+The same could apply for other X-Land games, such as "The Adventures of Robbo" and "Heartlight".

+### Whizz

+Game is not compatible with FreeDOS and requires MS-DOS to run.
+It also fails to detect SoundBlaster when `/CF1` option is given to VSBCMI.

 ### Quake